KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 KeyboardKit is open-source and completely free to use.
 It can be extended with [KeyboardKit Pro][Pro] to unlock a bunch of pro features, like fully localized keyboards, autocomplete, AI-enabling features, and much more.

-Keyboard extensions can be used within all other apps on iOS, whever text input is supported.
-It's the only way for a company, product, or technology to directly interact with other apps on iOS.
-Don't miss out!

 ## Installation